spsforks/SCons-scons-wiki/AdvancedBuildExample.md

 # start the build
 target_dir = "#" + SelectBuildDir(build_base_dir)
 SConscript(target_dir + os.sep + "SConscript")
-BuildDir(target_dir, source_base_dir, duplicate=0)
+VariantDir(target_dir, source_base_dir, duplicate=0)
 Default(target_dir + os.sep + target_name)

 # this sets up an alias for test that will compile the unit tests
 # into the resulting testrunner program.
 env.Alias("test", target_dir + os.sep + "testrunner")
 ```
-You should be careful of line #23 since it contains the "duplicat=0" argument to ?[BuildDir](BuildDir).
+You should be careful of line #23 since it contains the `duplicate=0` argument to [VariantDir](VariantDir()).
 This tells SCons to not copy files to the platform build dir (like .h and .cpp stuffs) when it does the build.
 This is important because the **scons -c** command does not properly clean these files out, and when there are errors you'll get the line numbers from the copied files and not the actual files.
 This makes it really difficult to find the errors automatically in things like Emacs or Vim.

 This file imports the stuff it needs, sets up the basics of the Environment variable, exports the necessary variables to the platform SConscript file, and then switches to that file.
 It also has some stuff specific to the Unit Testing framework I'm developing for SCons which we'll ignore.

 I'll cover this file line by line as it is the general culmination of what we've covered so far:
 [[!table header="no" class="mointable" data="""
-1 to 4 | Imports some Python libraries and the build_support.py and build_config.py files to get the required configuration variables and support functions.
-Notice it uses a from statement to to the imports for build_support.py and build_config.py so that they can be refered to directly (it's inconvenient to have to say build_config.build_dir).
+1 to 4 | Imports some Python libraries and the `build_support.py` and `build_config.py` files to get the required configuration variables and support functions.
+Notice it uses a from statement to to the imports for `build_support.py` and `build_config.py` so that they can be refered to directly (it's inconvenient to have to say `build_config.build_dir`).
 9 | Sets up the Environment object env that we'll use to configure the build.
 12 to 14 | Appends some additional information that all targets need (targets that don't need it can remove them in the platform SConscript file).
 17 | Exports the variables that each platform SConscript file will need to complete the build configuration.
 These are later Imported by the platform SConscript file.
-21 | This runs the ?[SelectBuildDir](SelectBuildDir) function defined in the build_support.py file to figure out what the platform build directory should be.
+21 | This runs the `SelectBuildDir` function defined in the `build_support.py` file to figure out what the platform build directory should be.
 22 | Tells SCons to use continue processing with the SConscript file in the platform build directory.
-23 | Tells SCons to use the build directory that [SelectBuildDir](SelectBuildDir) returns.
+23 | Tells SCons to use the build directory that `SelectBuildDir` returns.
 The duplicate=0 says not to copy the files from source to the build dir when it builds.
 This has some consequences, but gives you better error messages.
-24 | Sets up the default target to whatever we described in the build_config.py file.
+24 | Sets up the default target to whatever we described in the `build_config.py` file.
 This is only a convenience so that people can type "scons" without having to say "scons build/darwin/bombyx".
 28 | This is for the future Unit Test running setup.
 It creates an alias from "test" to the testrunner program.
 This lets users do "scons test" and have the testrunner build.
 This currently works, but I need to add running the test program and also building reports.
 """]]

 This is pretty straight forward and demonstrate some of the features of SCons.
-You could move things from build_config.py as you see fit.
-For example, if I wanted to have multiple targets, I would probably want to move them to this file where I have more flexibility (build_config.py usually just has variable assignments, where SConstruct files can use all of SCons).
+You could move things from `build_config.py` as you see fit.
+For example, if I wanted to have multiple targets, I would probably want to move them to this file where I have more flexibility (`build_config.py` usually just has variable assignments, where SConstruct files can use all of SCons).

 # Platform SConscript Files